-- 3.4 When providing Taxation Services Members shall be objective in accordance with Section 120 Objectivity of the Code.
-They shall maintain an impartial attitude and recommend options that meet the Client's or Employer's interests consistent with the requirements of the law. - 3.5 A Member may act as an advocate for a Client or Employer when representing or assisting them before the courts or certain tribunals.
-However, a Member acting in such a capacity before any court or tribunal should ensure that the Client or Employer is aware that the Member has an obligation not to mislead the court or tribunal and to safeguard his or her professional objectivity. - 3.6 If a conflict of interest arises due to the Member being asked to act as an advocate for a Client or Employer before a court or tribunal in respect of Professional Activities the Member provided, the Member shall comply with Section 100 Introduction and Fundamental Principles and Section 220 Conflicts of Interest (for Members in Public Practice) or Section 310 Conflicts of Interest (for Members in Business) of the Code.
+- 3.4 When providing Taxation Services a Member shall be objective in accordance with Subsection 112 Objectivity of the Code.
+A Member shall maintain an impartial attitude and recommend options that meet the Client's or Employer's interests consistent with the requirements of the law. - 3.5 A Member may act as an advocate for a Client or Employer when representing or assisting them before the courts or certain tribunals.
+However, a Member acting in such a capacity before any court or tribunal should ensure that the Client or Employer is aware that the Member has an obligation not to mislead the court or tribunal and to safeguard his or her professional objectivity. - 3.6 If a conflict of interest arises due to the Member being asked to act as an advocate for a Client or Employer before a court or tribunal in respect of Professional Activities the Member provided, the Member shall comply with Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework and Section 210 Conflicts of Interest (for Members in Business) or Section 310 Conflicts of Interest (for Members in Public Practice) of the Code.